-Type Material Missed During Short-term Leave Contact Person Timeframe for Makeup Course content, exams, assignments, etc. Course Coordinator Date/time determined by course coordinator IPPE or APPE Executive Director for Experiential Education Date/time determined by preceptor in coordination with OEE as necessary.
-Missed rotation hours must be made up before the end of the semester or before the start of the next rotation, whichever comes first. РЗ ТҮСЕ Assistant/Associate Dean for Academic Affairs Date/time, within two weeks of return from leave, as determined by ADAA IPE simulation event Director for Interprofessional Education Date/time determined by Director of Interprofessional Education Fall or spring advisement, Growth and Assessment Portfolio (GAP) submission or remediation, or GAP audit period Assistant/Associate Dean for Admissions and Student Affairs Date/time, within two weeks of return from leave, as determined by ADASA
+Type Material Missed During Short-term Leave Contact Person Timeframe for Makeup Course content, exams, assignments, etc. Course Coordinator Date/time determined by course coordinator IPPE Director of Experiential Education Date/time determined by preceptor in coordination with OEE as necessary.
+Missed rotation hours must be made up before the end of the semester or before the start of the next rotation, whichever comes first.
+APPE Assistant Dean for Experiential Education Date/time determined by preceptor in coordination with OEE as necessary.
+Missed rotation hours must be made up before the end of the semester or before the start of the next rotation, whichever comes first. РЗ ТҮСЕ Assistant/Associate Dean for Academic Affairs Date/time, within two weeks of return from leave, as determined by ADAA IPE simulation event Director for Interprofessional Education Date/time determined by Director of Interprofessional Education Fall or spring advisement, Growth and Assessment Portfolio (GAP) submission or remediation, or GAP audit period Assistant/Associate Dean for Student Affairs Date/time, within two weeks of return from leave, as determined by ADSA